 Located in the Holmes Building of North Halls, the Business and Society House is the special living option for Business majors, however students from all majors are welcome.

-Schreyer Honors College (SHC) SHC promotes achieving academic excellence with integrity, building a global perspective, and creating opportunities for leadership and civic engagement.
+Many of our Supply Chain students are also part of the Schreyer Honors College (SHC).
+SHC promotes achieving academic excellence with integrity, building a global perspective, and creating opportunities for leadership and civic engagement.

-Thanks to help from Bob Novack, associate professor of supply chain and information systems at the Penn State Smeal College of Business, the State College Area High School in State College, Pa., offers a series of supply chain courses to introduce high school students to the profession.
-Read More
+In the News: Thanks to help from Bob Novack, associate professor of supply chain and information systems at the Penn State Smeal College of Business, the State College Area High School in State College, Pa., offers a series of supply chain courses to introduce high school students to the profession.

 “Supply chain was one of the fastest growing careers in Pennsylvania, and State High is one of the single highest suppliers of students to Smeal,” Dr. Robert Novack.